Beth A. Oswald: Healthy breakfast is key for students

 Allow an extra 10 minutes in the morning for breakfast at home.
 Have grab-and-go foods handy for rushed mornings or days when your kids may not be hungry right away.

 Check to see if your local district participates in the School Breakfast Program by visiting the Department of Public Instruction’s website.
-If they do, encourage your kids and their friends to participate so they can start the day ready to learn.
-If your school or district doesn’t currently offer breakfast, talk with the food service director or school principal to see if they could pilot a Breakfast in the Classroom program, grab-and-go, or traditional before school breakfast.
+Encourage your kids and their friends to participate so they can start the day ready to learn.

-Knowing the benefits of a good breakfast, I’m glad my district will begin participating in the national School Breakfast Program this school year.
-At my middle school, nutritious grab-and-go breakfast options will be offered mid-morning, at no cost for students eligible for free or reduced price lunch, $2.00 for full-price lunch students, and $2.50 for adults.
-And the menu choices look so delicious—from smoothies to breakfast sandwiches—I may have to forget the banana and head to the cafeteria myself.
+At my middle school, nutritious grab-and-go breakfast options will be offered mid-morning, at no cost for students eligible for free or reduced price lunch, $2 for full-price lunch students, and $2.50 for adults.
+And the menu choices look so delicious — from smoothies to breakfast sandwiches — I may have to forget the banana and head to the cafeteria myself.

 Post a comment as